abhivij/bloodbased-pancancer-diagnosis/README.md

 # Blood-based transcriptomic signature panel identification for cancer diagnosis: Benchmarking of feature extraction methods

+### Citation
+If you use this repository, please cite our paper currently in bioRxiv : [Blood-based transcriptomic signature panel identification for cancer diagnosis: Benchmarking of feature extraction methods](https://doi.org/10.1101/2022.03.13.483368)

 ## Problem
 Compare feature extraction methods for binary classification of cancer types and subtypes using blood-based biomarkers.